laugamo/web-scraping-uoc/README.md

 ## Usage
 You can run this application opening Spyder and pressing the Run button to run the main.py script.

+- You need to specify the driver path:

+  **driver_path** = 'replace_your_driver_path/chromedriver.exe'

-- You need to specify the use and the password in order to log in in LinkedIn:
+- You need to specify the user and the password in order to log in in LinkedIn:

   **email** = "replace_your_email_account"